Business

 Stop hunting and pecking at the keyboard with this short course.
 Learn the keyboard layout to build speed and accuracy.
 Course covers proper technique at the computer keyboard as well as 10-key keyboarding.
 Textbook Required.
 (Apportionment)

-ENTR 100 54 Hours Entrepreneurship Basics
+ENTR 100 54 Hours Entrepreneurship, Introduction

 Entrepreneurship introduces students to the basics of starting up a business, including identifying business opportunities, understanding the components of a business plan, structuring the business, and financial considerations.
 Upon completion of this course, students will be able to use basic business terminology, explain the components of a business plan, and identify possible business structures.
 (Apportionment)

-ENTR 105 45 Hours Digital Marketing, Introduction
+ENTR 105 45 Hours Marketing, Introduction

 ENTR 115 45 Hours Business Law Essentials